See your storage limit

 - Click Trash.

 Next, carefully review your messages.
-If you see a message that you don’t want to delete, select the message and use the Move to button to move it to Inbox or one of your other labels.
+If you see a message that you don’t want to delete, select the message and use the Move to button to move it to your Inbox or one of your other labels.

 Finally, you can delete messages individually using the Delete forever button, or all messages at once using the Empty Trash now link directly above the message list.